Paratransit Frequently Asked Questions

 - because of a physical or cognitive disability

 Some riders are able to use our fixed route buses for many—but not all--of their trips.
-If your disability prevents you from making some trips on our fixed route bus (for example, trips that require you to walk farther to a stop than you are able), you would be eligible for Specialized Transportation on those trips.
+If your disability prevents you from making some trips on our fixed route bus (for example, trips that require you to walk farther to a stop than you are able), you would be eligible for Paratransit on those trips.

 How Do I Become Eligible?